create-go-app/cli/README.md

 - [x] Configures Docker network with containers for backend, static files from frontend, web server and database
 - [x] Runs these Docker containers on your remote server or local machine

-> 👌 We recommend to using the default configs, but you are free to change them any way you want!
+> 👌 We recommend to using our default playbook, but you are free to change them any way you want!

 **— What should I do for deploy my project?**